nddcap/home/README.md

 #### What is the minimum to get started

 $3000 to become a Member.
-You may wish to risk only a modest amount for the initial year or so.
+You may wish to risk only a modest amount for the initial year.

+#### How big will the partnership get

+Just 35 to 40 Members.

 #### Can a Member learn the mechanics and do it on their own